thePortus/usf-dime-novels/README.md

 This module also requires that you install Selenium webdriver for your browser of choice.
 To do so, visit one of the following...
 1. [Google Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 2. [Mozilla Firefox](https://github.com/mozilla/geckodriver/releases)
-Download the driver, and place it somewhere in your $PATH (most likely your user folder).
+Download the driver, and place it somewhere in your $PATH (most likely your user folder in Windows, or in /usr/local/bin on OSX/Linux).
 [Check here for further details](http://selenium-python.readthedocs.io/installation.html#drivers)

 ---